la2050/archive/_projects/2016/llcf-adventure-playground-embracing-play-discovering-passions-and-creating-community.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  We intend to construct an Adventure Playground, taking advantage of the vacant space that used to occupy a school on our campus.
+The playground will extend from the already existent community garden and encompass a center for learning about arts, building, and gardening as well as incorporating free play areas for children to explore.
+We hope that this outreach will connect with children and families of the neighborhood to create a safe environment to learn and emphasize the importance of play.
 project_impact: >-
   ["Access to open space and park facilities","Number of children enrolled in afterschool programs","Number of parks with intergenerational play